-On Tuesday 20th October, the Nigerian army and police were responsible for the deaths of 12 peaceful protesters at 2 locations in Lagos- Alausa and Lekki.
 They opened fire on the unarmed #endSARS demonstrators after they had turned off the streetlights and cut phone networks in the area.
-For 2 weeks they had been camped there, gathering at Lekki Toll Gate in large masses, as promoted on social media which has also been raising awareness regarding the political crisis in Nigeria.
+For 2 weeks, the resolute demonstrators had encamped at Lekki Toll Gate, galvanized by the power of social media in raising awareness about the profound political crisis gripping Nigeria.

 Odion Ighalo speaks out on reports of police brutality in his native Nigeria 🗣️ pic.twitter.com/F7XTPR8q7m— B/R Football (@brfootball) October 21, 2020